 Antidepressants.
 In low doses, these may block pain and help ease symptoms.

-Pentosan polysulfate sodium (Elmiron) and similar medications.
+Pentosan polysulfate sodium and similar medicines.
 These can restore the bladder lining.

 Bladder instillation.
-In some cases, medication may be flushed directly into the bladder using a catheter.
+In some cases, medicine may be flushed directly into the bladder using a catheter.

 Other treatments may include: